sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody_enterprise.md

     ```
 3. Setup a policy to automatically create embeddings for repositories: ["Configuring embeddings"](code_graph_context.md#configuring-embeddings)

-Cody is now fully setup on your instance!
+Cody is now fully set up on your instance!

 ### Step 2: Configure the VS Code extension